 Some instructors will require group work in online courses.
 You are encouraged to make use of current technologies to interact with your faculty and fellow students.
 Interactions are by email, discussions, or chats within the D2L Brightspace tool.
-Instructors will collect assignments and some evaluations/quizzes in digital format through an online submission process in D2L Brightspace.

 How am I graded by my instructor?

 Online instructors use many of the same methods to grade as they do in traditional face-to-face courses, including quizzes and tests, written papers, oral presentations, and group projects.
 The only significant difference is HOW this work is submitted by the student.
 Your instructors will provide instructions on how to do this.

 Please note that some instructors hold proctored tests (either online or on campus) or use other testing software to ensure testing integrity.
 Again, your instructor will explain this at the beginning of the semester.